-Ш Parents and adult siblings have a) been notified via return receipt mail and you have receipts; b) filed notarized consents; or c) been notified via publication and 30 days has passed.
+Parents and adult siblings have a) been notified via return receipt mail and you have receipts; b) filed notarized consents; or c) been notified via publication and 30 days have passed.
 All adults in the household have completed their background checks and fingerprints have returned.
-Proposed guardian has signed & notarized the Oath and Bond; minor has signed the Nomination if over 14 Request interpreter well ahead of hearing (email judge or coordinator, check with court clerk for who to ask)
+Proposed guardian has signed & notarized the Oath and Bond; minor has signed the Nomination if over 14 Request interpreter $\underline{\text{well}}$ ahead of hearing (email judge or coordinator, check with court clerk for who to ask) e to five days before your hearing, you should email courtesy copies of your essed order and other relevant documents to the judge.
+Your email should include of: Your initial filing: Cover Sheet and Petition with Exhibits; CLSP